mattcarlotta/mattcarlotta/README.md

 [![Stackoverflow Badge](https://img.shields.io/badge/Stackoverflow-fa7c1b?color=orange&style=for-the-badge&logo=stackoverflow&logoColor=white)](https://stackoverflow.com/users/7376526/matt-carlotta)
 [![NextJS Badge](https://img.shields.io/badge/Next%2Ejs%20Contributor-8A2BE2?style=for-the-badge&logo=next.js&logoColor=white)](https://github.com/vercel/next.js)

 In 2016, I changed my career from commercial art to fullstack software engineering.
 Since then, I have specialized in using MongoDB, PostgreSQL, Express, React w/ Redux, and Node to build apps that are test-driven, data-driven, cross-platform, and production-ready.
-From time to time, I'll also tinker with Shell script, Rust, and C++.
+From time to time, I'll also tinker with Shell script, Rust, Go, and C++.
 Just as important to what I use, I'm a huge proponent for building web accessible apps that adhere to the <a title="opens in a new window" href="https://www.w3.org/WAI/standards-guidelines/wcag/" rel="noopener noreferrer" target="_blank">
   WCAG AA/AAA Standards.
 </a>